akebu6/INTRODUCTION/README.md

 - An Open Source enthusiast & Contributor
 - I love writing and you can find some of my articles on my [hashnode profile](https://akebu6.hashnode.dev/)
 - In my free time I like to; watch anime, read novels, play chess
-- A volunteer and love helping out, you can reach me on any of my socials listed below
+- A volunteer who loves helping out, you can reach me on any of my socials listed below

 ### Blogs
 <p>Recent Blog <a href="https://akebu6.hashnode.dev/my-100days-journey">My 100 Days Journey</a></p>